atpota-to/bluesky-brand-playbook/drafts/introduction.md

 	- Assess high-performing content formats and structural elements (e.g., threads).
 	- Analyze Bluesky-specific features and determine optimal implementation strategies.
 	- Document platform-native content formats and unique functionality.
+	- Custom algorithms and what they mean for your content

 4. Community Growth & Engagement
 	- Propose strategic approaches for organic follower growth.